-Kindergarten Special Ed Teachers with little to no experience tend to make between $36900 and $44710 while the more experienced ones make over $70220 per year.
+Kindergarten School Special Ed Teacherss with little to no experience tend to make between $38980 and $47520 while the more experienced ones can earn over $75940 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Kindergarten Special Ed Teacher is to move to a higher paying state like CT.
-Right now, the highest paying states for Kindergarten Special Ed Teachers are CT, AK, NY, RI and CA.
+One of the easiest ways to increase your salary as a Kindergarten and Elementary School Special Education Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Kindergarten School Special Ed Teacherss are CA, DC, NY, OR and CT.

-3 other factors that can increase your salary as A Kindergarten Special Ed Teacher is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Kindergarten and Elementary School Special Education Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Kindergarten Special Ed Teachers what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Kindergarten School Special Ed Teacherss what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons